Developing an Augmented Reality Application for Space Mission Training

 4

-Heuristic Evaluation and iterative designing of the interfaces will be completed once recommendations have been taken into account by developers
+Heuristic Evaluation and iterative designing of the interfaces will be completed as recommendations are implemented by developers

 5